Summary

 Immunisation against hepatitis B

-Protection against hepatitis B is available free of charge under the National Immunisation Program Schedule.
+Free hepatitis B vaccine is available for eligible people under the National Immunisation Program Schedule for:

 - babies at birth – vaccinate with hepatitis B vaccine as soon as possible after birth